Thursday, November 3, 2011

 Weekend is a fleeting, instant-connection romance in the tradition of Once or Before Sunrise or Brief Encounter if you want to go way back.
 It has less of the swooning romance of those titles, but makes up for it with an abundance of unvarnished truth and an emotional impact that sneaks up on the viewer and hits hard in the film's closing scenes.
 It is on par with the great falling in love segments of Blue Valentine, and almost certainly headed for my top ten at the end of the year.
 Weekend announces the arrival of a considerable new talent in director/writer Haigh and provides a showcase for two stars in the making: introverted and deeply likable Tom Cullen and the slight, tightly-wound Chris New, who is positively shooting off charisma sparks through this thing.

-So why do I see the poster for the movie boasting the Grand Jury Prize at Outfest and feel it being instantly placed firmly in the "easy-to-ignore" category?
+So why do I cringe when I see the poster for Weekend boasting the Grand Jury Prize at Outfest?
+It's like I can feel the movie being placed firmly in the "easy-to-ignore" category?

 Of course, even audiences open-minded enough to give a romance between two men a chance are still likely to shift in their seats at the movie's matter-of-fact treatment of sexuality, the frankness of which would surely send the MPAA to the fainting couch.
 Add to this that any flick with this raw indie aesthetic is going to be a tough sell - I would call it Mumblecore except it has none of the sloppiness that has hampered those efforts.